 The Achievements of Ibn Khaldun

 The history of Islam is full of some of the greatest scholars that humanity has ever seen.
 One of the greatest Muslim scholars is none other than Ibn Khaldun.
-Born as Abu Zayd Abd ar-Rahman ibn Muhammad ibn Khaldun al-Hadrami in modern-day Tunisia on the 27th of May, 1332, Ibn Khaldun is one of the greatest scholars in Islam.
+He was born as Abu Zayd Abd ar-Rahman ibn Muhammad ibn Khaldun al-Hadrami in modern-day Tunisia on the 27th of May, 1332.

 An all-rounder, he was an Islamic scholar, historian, economist, and social scientist.
 He is so revered in the realm of knowledge that he is recognised as the father of demography, sociology, historiography, and economics.
 Scholars from all over the world have agreed that Ibn Khaldun is one of the greatest minds to have ever walked this earth.

-A man of profuse intellectual pursuits, Ibn Khaldun wrote several books but one of the most brilliant of his works is the one named Muqaddimah.
-Also called Introduction, Muqaddimah of Ibn Khaldun, or Ibn Khaldun’s Prolegomena, the Muqaddimah is a book that took him half a year to write.
-He wrote the book in 1337 in Arabic and it is a book that focuses on the early perspective of universal history.
+A man of profuse intellectual pursuits, Ibn Khaldun wrote several books.
+One of the most brilliant of his works is the one named Muqaddimah.
+Also called Introduction, Muqaddimah of Ibn Khaldun, or Ibn Khaldun’s Prolegomena.
+The Muqaddimah is a book that took him half a year to write.
+He wrote the book in 1337 in Arabic.
+It is a book that focuses on the early perspective of universal history.

-His contributions to modern economics are so fundamental that he is still quoted by modern economists till this very day.
+His contributions to modern economics are fundamental.
+He is still quoted by modern economists till this very day.
 Ibn Khaldun worked on different parts of economics like taxation, production, incentives, the theory of value, and foreign trade.

 For an intellectual giant of Ibn Khaldun’s stature, it is not a surprise that he keeps getting recognition even in the 21st century.